SpikeHimself/XPortal/Docs/SolutionDir/Package/Release/README.md

 * [AnyPortal](https://valheim.thunderstore.io/package/sweetgiorni/AnyPortal/) by sweetgiorni

+# Configuration

+XPortal's config file, which can be found at `Valheim\BepInEx\config\yay.spikehimself.xportal.cfg`, contains the following settings:

+`NexusID`

+This is XPortal's ID on Nexus Mods and is used by [Nexus Update Check](https://valheim.thunderstore.io/package/nexusreupload/aedenthorn_Nexus_Update_Check/).

+`PingMapDisabled`

+Disable the Ping Map button completely.
+For players who wish to play without a map.
+This setting is enforced (but not overwritten) by the server.

+`DisplayPortalColour`

+Show a ">>" tag in the list of portals that has the same colour as the light that the portal emits (integration with [Advanced Portals](https://valheim.thunderstore.io/package/RandyKnapp/AdvancedPortals/)).

+`DoublePortalCosts`

+Double the costs of portals.
+This setting is enforced (but not overwritten) by the server.

 # Installation instructions

 XPortal is a [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) plugin.
 As such, you must have BepInEx installed.
 Most other Valheim mods are also BepInEx plugins, so chances are you already have this.